Jiayi666/Jiayi666.github.io/_posts/CppLearning/2022-01-31-cpp-lvalue-and-rvalue-and-rvalue-reference.md

 ##### How To Get rvalue Reference
 C++11 introduced `std::move` just to transform a lvalue to rvalue.
 It is basically recommended to use `std::move` whenever you can.

+### Universal Reference
+> References declared with `&&` that may be either lvalue references or rvalue references may bind to anything.
+Such unusually flexible references deserve their own name, which is called universal references.

+### Perfect Forwarding
+> In [Thomas Becker's tutorial](http://thbecker.net/articles/rvalue_references/section_07.html), the problem for perfect forwarding has been raised.

+To achieve perfect forwarding, the function should

+1. Does not make copy of the input arguments (should take reference as input) if it does not have to
+2. Can take both rvalue reference and lvalue reference as input
+3. The solution should scale well with multiple arguments (we don't want to create overload for all const & non-const reference combinations)
+4. Allow move semantics (the internal view of the passed argument can be rvalue reference)